wp-plugins/better-search/readme.txt

-﻿=== Better Search ===
+=== Better Search ===
-Tags: search, Better Search, related search, search results, heatmap, popular searches, top searches
+Tags: Better Search, search, search results, heatmap, popular search
 Contributors: Ajay, Mark Ghosh
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
-Requires at least: 3.1
+Requires at least: 2.7
-Tested up to: 3.4
+Tested up to: 2.7.1

-Replace the default WordPress search with a contextual search with search results sorted by relevance.
+Replace the default WordPress search with a contextual search.
+Search results are sorted by relevancy.

 == Description ==

-The default WordPress search is limited because it doesn't give you results based on the title or content of the post, but by date.

-<a href="http://ajaydsouza.com/wordpress/plugins/better-search/">Better Search</a> replaces the default WordPress search engine with a more powerful search engine.
-Visitors will find more relevant search results of search terms.
-You can fine tune results by giving the title or the content more weighting.
+Do you hate the inbuilt WordPress search?

+Improve your visitors search experience with <a href="http://ajaydsouza.com/wordpress/plugins/better-search/">Better Search</a>

-Better Search supports templates for perfect integration into your blog template.
-Template for Twenty Eleven theme included in the package.
+Better Search will provide contextually search your WordPress blogs and then list the results based on relevance.
+It automatically replaces the default WordPress search and supports templates for perfect integration into your blog.

-Additionally, the plugin will track the searches and allow you to present a "search heatmap" of the most popular searches.
-Support for WordPress widgets will allow you to easily add this heatmap to your theme's sidebar or footer.
+Additionally, the plugin will track the searches and allow you present a "search heatmap" of the most popular searches.

 = Features =
+* Search for posts contextually with results sorted by relevance
 * Automatically replaces your default WordPress search with Better Search results
-* Search results sorted by relevance.
-You can also include pages and attachments in the search results
-* Fine tune results by changing the weighting of post title and post content
-* Option to turn off relevancy based matching.
-This will sort results by date
 * Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap
+* Choose between WordPress search and Better Search (coming soon)
 * Support for a template file for perfect integration into your blog template
 * Clean uninstall if you choose to delete the plugin from within WP-Admin
-* Works with caching plugins like WP-Super-Cache and W3 Total Cache
+* Works with caching plugins like WP-Super-Cache

-== Upgrade Notice ==

-= 1.2 =
-Major release: Better template support, redesigned admin page, better WordPress widget support, etc. Please backup your database before upgrading.

 == Changelog ==